breck7/scroll/scroll/readme.md

  someDraft.dd
  readme.dd
  yourDomainName.org/
+  about.dd
   publishedArticle.dd
   anImageInTheArticle.png
   index.html
   scrollSettings.map
 ```

-The "scrollSettings.map" file let's Scroll know that
+The `scrollSettings.map` file let's Scroll know that
 a folder contains a Scroll.

 When you "build" a Scroll site, you are simply generating
-the index.html file in the site's folder.
+the `index.html` file in the site's folder.

 The suggested project layout above let's you easily
 separate drafts from published content and put all